 Commencement and operation

-This Code of Practice came into effect on 1 October 2024.
+This Code of Practice came into effect on 1 October 2024 and was last amended on 1 December 2027.

 Note: This Code of Practice is made under section 47(1) of the Essential Services Commission Act 2001 and replaces version 16 of the Gas Distribution System Code of Practice.